Greek word - (apolutrosis G629, lutrosis G3085)

-The KJV translates two Greek words as redemption: apolutrosis and lutrosis.
+The King James Version translates two Greek words as redemption: apolutrosis and lutrosis.
 As you can see, they are identical except for the apo- prefix on one.
-Apo- means away from, but it doesn't seem to make much of a difference in meaning between these two words.
+Apo- means away from.

-Both of these words are always translated as redemption by the KJV except for one time each (where lutrosis is redeemed and apolutrosis is deliverance).
+Both of these words are always translated as redemption by the King James Version except for one time each (where lutrosis is redeem and apolutrosis is deliverance).

 Both of these words come from a related word, lutron, that comes from luo.
-Luo means to loose or release.
+Luo means to release or to loose.
 So based solely on their etymology, these words refer to a release.

 Lutron is usually translated as ransom.
-The meaning of ransom has changed.
-It used to be a payment for the release of a person or property.
-The person released by the payment could be a prisoner, slave, or kidnapped victim.
-So bail posted or a fine paid to release a person from prison is a lutron.
-Paying a slave owner an amount of money to free the slave is also a lutron.
-These two Greek words for redemption have this meaning.
+It is a payment for the release of a person or property.
+The person released by the payment may be a prisoner, slave, or kidnapped victim.
+It may be bail posted, a fine paid to release a person from prison, money paid to free a slave, or money paid to free a kidnapped person.

-Redemption is the noun of redeem.
-I have written a separate article on redeem (the verb).
+Redemption is also the noun of redeem.
+I have a separate lesson on redeem (the verb).

 Modern Synonym - paid release